 5.0 Conflicts of interest and independence 5.1 We reserve the right during our engagement with you to deliver services to other clients whose interests might compete with yours.
 We confirm that we will notify you immediately should we become aware of any conflict of interest involving us and affecting you.

-6.0 Data Protection Act 1998 6.1 To enable us to discharge the services agreed under our engagement, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance, we may obtain, use, process and disclose personal data about you, your business, company, its officers and employees.
-We confirm when processing data on your behalf that we will comply with the relevant provisions of the Data Protection Act 1998.
+6.0 General Data Protection Regulation 2018 6.1 To enable us to discharge the services agreed under our engagement, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance, we may obtain, use, process and disclose personal data about you, your business, company, its officers and employees.
+We confirm when processing data on your behalf that we will comply with the relevant provisions of the General Data Protection Regulation 2018.
 We cannot be held responsible for any loss of data, breach of confidentiality or errors in the software owned by third party and any recourse should be addressed with the software supplier.

 7.0 Retention of and access to records 7.1 During the course of our work we will collect information from you and others acting on your behalf and will return any original documents to you following the preparation of your financial statements and returns.
 You should retain these records for 6 years from the 31 January following the end of the tax year to which they relate.
 You should retain them for longer if HM Revenue and Customs enquire into your tax return.